Battle of Losheim Gap: Background

 Near the end of 1944, Nazi Germany was in a dire state.
-Germany proper was fighting a two front war against giants it could not compete with.
-With the US and Britain in the West, and the Soviets in the east, Hitler made plans to launch a last ditch blitzkrieg offensive through the Ardennes, a very forested part of Eastern Belgium.
-He wanted to smash through the thinly defended Allied lines and move his tanks into the open Belgian countryside and capture Antwerp, the main Allied supply port.
-This would separate the British and American forces in two, causing an almost Dunkirk-esque evacuation.
+Germany proper was fighting a two-front war against giants it could no longer match: the American and British armies in the West, and the Soviet army in the East.

+To counter the Western allies, Hitler planned a last-ditch Blitzkrieg through the Ardennes, a heavily forested region of eastern Belgium.
+He wanted to smash through the thinly defended Allied lines, move his tanks into the open Belgian countryside, and capture Antwerp, the main Allied supply port.
+This would divide the British and American forces and perhaps cause an evacuation of those forces from the Continent in a manner reminiscent of that from Dunkirk in 1940.
 Hitler could then agree to a ceasefire.

-This was the plan, however.
-When Hitler told his generals about his plan in September 1944, they were astounded by how outrageous it was.
-From the start, High Command was not optimistic, as it embodied Hitler's desperate and delusional state near the end of the war.
-They proposed a smaller offensive, but Hitler went through with his plan and launched the Ardennes Offensive.
-One reason much of the generals sided with Hitler was because at this stage of the war, Defeatism, merely admitting that the war was going to end in defeat, would lead to them being fired from their position.
+However, when Hitler told his generals of his plan in September 1944, they were astounded by its unrealism.
+From the start, the German High Command was not optimistic, as the plan exemplified Hitler's increasingly desperate and delusional state as the end of the war neared.
+They proposed a smaller offensive, but Hitler went through with his plan and launched the Ardennes offensive.
+Many generals sided with Hitler simply because, by this stage of the war, "defeatism" (merely admitting that the war would end in defeat) could lead to an officer's dismissal from service or worse.

-Plan of Action
+Plan of action

 Led by the 1st SS Panzer division, they planned to attack the 2nd and 99th Infantry Divisions with the goal of capturing Losheimergraben and gaining access to the vital road network to its north and west that would allow them to capture the important port of Antwerp.

 In a calculated risk, the Allies had only a few troops stretched very thinly across a wide area.
 Lanzerath, a village of about 15 homes, lay about 5 km to the west of Losheim.
 It was on the border between U.S. VIII Corps to the south and U.S. V Corps.
 It was held by a single Intelligence and Reconnaissance Platoon of 18 men and Task Force X, a tank destroyer platoon of 55 men.

 The German forces were located on the eastern edge of the Losheim Gap in Losheim and further east.
 The Siegfried Line between them divided the Losheim Gap.

 SS Oberstgruppenführer Sepp Dietrich’s plan was for the 6th SS Panzer Army to advance northwest through Lanzerath and Bucholz Station and then drive through Honsfield and Büllingen.
 The infantry would continue north through Losheimergraben to push the 2nd and 99th Divisions out of the way.
 This would allow the 12th SS Panzer Division to advance westward towards a group of villages named Trois-Ponts, connect to Belgian Route Nationale N-23, and cross the river Meuse.
 It was then another 53 mi to Antwerp.